 The Casio Privia PX-160 might not be the best digital piano on the market.
 But it certainly offers amazing value to customers.

 You don’t sacrifice key action and sound engine when you go cheap with Casio.
-The PX-160 has the best key action and sound engine Casio has to offer.
+The PX-160 has a great key action and sound engine.

 Casio PX-160 vs. Yamaha P45